Get insider access

 Logitech vs Astro

 Overall, Logitech makes very good, comfortable gaming headsets that are customizable and generally have well-performing microphones.
-They make a good mix of wired or wireless offerings, ranging from budget to premium headphones.
-They typically offer a comparable overall value to some premium options from companies like SteelSeries or Astro.
-If you don't mind their bulkier look, Logitech headsets generally represent good value and have good price-to-performance ratios.
+They make a mix of wired or wireless offerings, ranging from budget to premium headphones.
+They typically offer comparable overall value to some premium options from companies like SteelSeries or Astro.
+If you don't mind their bulkier look, Logitech headsets generally represent good value with good price-to-performance ratios.

 Lineup